On the Symmetries of Deep Learning Models and their Internal Representations: The symmetries of nonlinearities

 \subsection{Intertwiner Groups}

 For any $0 \leq i < k$, elements of $GL_{n_i}(\mathbb{R})$ can be applied to the hidden activation space $\mathbb{R}^{n_i}$ both before and after the nonlinear layer $\sigma_{n_i}$.
 We define

 Informally, we can understand $G_{\sigma_{n_i}}$ to be the set of all invertible linear transformations whose action on $\mathbb{R}^{n_i}$ prior to the nonlinear layer $\sigma_{n_i}$ has an equivalent invertible transformation after $\sigma_{n_i}$.
-This is a generalization of the common procedure of understanding a function by understanding those operators that commute with it.
+This is an instance of the common procedure of understanding a function by understanding those operators that commute with it.
 For any $A \in GL_{n_i}(\mathbb{R})$, we can write $\sigma(A)$ for the $n_i \times n_i$ matrix formed by applying $\sigma$ to all entries in $A$.

 \begin{lemma} Suppose \(\sigma(I_n) \) is invertible and for each $A \in GL_{n}(\RR)$ define $\phi_\sigma(A) = \sigma(A) \sigma(I_n)^{-1}$.
 Then \(G_{\sigma_n}\) is a group, $\phi_\sigma: G_{\sigma_n} \to GL_{n}(\RR)$ is a homomorphism and \(\sigma_n \circ A = \phi_{\sigma}(A) \circ \sigma_n\). \end{lemma}